OCA/operating-unit/account_invoice_merge_operating_unit/README.rst

 Account Invoice Merge Operating Units
 =====================================

-This module adds operating unit to the new invoice if the merging invoices are belonging to the same Operating Unit.
+This module adds Operating Unit to the new invoice ensuring that the invoices that are merged belongs to the same Operating Unit.

 Usage